Ireland becomes an increasingly popular investment destination, particularly after the Brexit, and more investments will be allocated here.

 Can foreigners buy land in Ireland?

 Non-EU residents have no restrictions to buy urban land whatsoever.
-This is highly beneficial and not as simple in countries located in East Asia.

 Process when buying property in Ireland

 Even if it’s considerably easier to purchase a property in Ireland, compared to countries like Spain and Southeast Asian countries, you need to study the buying process well in advance.